kothihaaung/forklore/README.md

 ### 📱 App Description
 This mobile app allows users to browse high-quality food photos categorized by type (e.g., sushi, burger, pizza).
 Users can filter by category and tap on any photo to view more details like title and photographer.

-### 👤 Target User Problem
-The target user is someone who wants to explore mouth-watering food photos for inspiration — for cooking, menu design, or just visual enjoyment.

 ### ✅ How the App Solves It
 - Clean two-column photo grid layout for quick browsing
 - Filters by food category